pepperlabs/docs/content/en/security/authorization.md

 ## Override Message

-For defining authorization message for each exposed GraphQL queries and mutation add a method of `set[NameOfOperation]AuthorizationMessage` to its repective Pepper class, the return must should be string:
+For defining authorization message for each exposed GraphQL queries and mutation, add a method of `set[NameOfOperation]AuthorizationMessage` to its respective Pepper class.
+The return must be a string:

 ```php
 public function setQueryAuthorizationMessage()